-During the test while you are lying on your left side the doctor passes the colonoscope the length of the colon and then views the colon lining as the scope is withdrawn.
+During the test while you are lying on your left side, the doctor passes the colonoscope through the length.
 The doctor will be looking for colon polyps and will remove any found.
 Polyps are removed with a forceps or snare, sometimes using electrical current.
 There is no pain or discomfort when polyps are removed.

 After the Colonoscopy

 If you had sedation, you will rest for about 60-90 minutes.
 The doctor who did the exam will explain the results to you and discuss future screening.
 If you had sedation for the exam, you should not drive the rest of the day.
 You should take the rest of the day off from work.
 Thirty to fifty percent of the patients will have colon polyps found and removed during the colonoscopy.
 If you have a polyp removed, you will receive pathology results and recommendations from the doctor within 1-2 weeks of the exam.